Mayoral candidate Wayne Brown wants to glue pictures of journalist to urinals

 "Which is a pretty good description of him actually."

-However, he added the pair shook hands after an interview that "went quite well" yesterday, Brown said.
+Brown said he and Wilson had shaken hands after an interview that "went quite well" yesterday.

 "We had got to the situation where there was mutual respect."